 Ann devised and operated the The Mobility Roadshow and set up the Government’s own Mobility Centre and the funding programme for similar centres around the country.

-Her career has developed within the NHS, working in different roles, including Primary and Community Health Care, and Neuro-rehabilitation.
-Sandra has always remained committed to driving and outdoor mobility as being key within a health care setting.
-She sees one of her main achievements as influencing the build requirements for the Centre, based on the national standards required for an Accredited Mobility Centre; this resulted in the integration of driving and outdoor mobility within the specialist neuro-rehabilitation service provision based at Walkergate Park.
-Sandra has served previous terms of office on the Forum Board; being instrumental in the format of the Accreditation Process in earlier years.
-Her areas of special interest include working with colleagues to develop a national dementia pathway and the co-ordination of the Driving Mobility Expert Panel.
-She is currently involved in facilitating the development of European standards for driving assessment, presenting at the CIECA (International Driver Testing Association) Congress in Norway in 2017.
+Her career developed within the NHS, working in different roles, including Primary and Community Health Care, and Neuro-rehabilitation.
+She has remained committed to driving and outdoor mobility being fundamental to health and well being.
+She views one of her main achievements as influencing the design and build requirements for North East Drive Mobility based on national standards required for an Accredited Mobility Centre.
+This resulted in the integration of driver assessment within the specialist neuro-rehabilitation service at Walkergate Park.
+Sandra has served previous terms of office on the Driving Mobility Board and is Chair of the CIECA / Driving Mobility Fit to Drive Topical Sub Group developing international standards for driver assessment.

 Anne is an Occupational Therapist whose career has spanned 50 years of practice including:

 - clinical commitment in various fields of practice